-Coming into the Internet with a strong background in public relations and writing, Mary Wald built her first web site in 1993, in the basement office of a friend.
+Coming into the Internet with a strong background in public relations and writing, Mary Wald built her first web site in 1993.
 It was a site that raised sponsorships and supplies for Tibetan refugee children in the Dalai Lama’s communities in Dharamsala, India.

-PeaceJam and TheCommunity.com collaborated on an Internet drive for school supplies for East Timor.
+Mary’s site, TheCommunity.com, and their partner Peacejam, collaborated on an Internet drive for school supplies for East Timor.
 They raised six tons of supplies.

 Since that time, Mary has had numerous opportunities to bring her understanding of public relations and Internet media, her writing and editorial skills, to successfully collaborate with many of the Nobel Peace Prize winners and support their activities.
 She published the collective statements of the Nobel Peace Prize laureates after 9/11; the site received international press, was named the number two site in USA Today's top ten sites that year, and selected for inclusion in the U.S. Library of Congress archive on 9/11.
 Mary has organized the Nobel laureates into collective actions on the treatment of the Dalai Lama by China, the use of torture by the U.S., the sentencing to death of young dissidents by the Saudi Royal family, and more.

 Mary has produced video with the Dalai Lama, Archbishop Desmond Tutu, José Ramos-Horta, Mohammed ElBaradei, Joseph Rotblat, and Mikhail Gorbachev.
 She has generated support for the causes of the Nobel laureates from a growing community of allied artists, including Bono, Michael Douglas, Paul Simon, Robert De Niro, Paul McCartney, Ron Howard and others.